 Get Hands On (and Dirty)

 A rainy day is a perfect day to get the creative juices flowing.
 Dig in and get your hands dirty at Darling Botanical, a unique shop and florist located in the Warehouse Marketplace.
-Start with a coffee or tea at the adjoining BLK\MRKT coffee shop and then head over to Darling Botanical where you and your kids can build terrariums -- gardens under glass -- at the incredible terrarium bar.
+You and your kids can build terrariums -- gardens under glass -- at the incredible terrarium bar.
 Choose your vessel, fill it with colored sand, miniature toys, small statues and whatever else you dream of and take home a one-of-a-kind souvenir.
 To keep the inspiration flowing, walk around the corner to Handz on Art, also located in the Warehouse Marketplace.
 The kids will love staying inside at this paint-your-own pottery studio where they can choose their pottery, paint colors, patterns and more!

 Visit a Museum